rust-lang/rust-by-example/src/trait/derive.md

 * [`Copy`][copy], to give a type 'copy semantics' instead of 'move semantics'
 * [`Hash`][hash], to compute a hash from `&T`.
 * [`Default`][default], to create an empty instance of a data type.
-* `Zero`, to create a zero instance of a numeric data type.
 * [`Debug`][debug], to format a value using the `{:?}` formatter.

 ```rust,example